 Rae Jean Proeschold-Bell, Ph.D., focuses her research on the joint treatment of mental and physical health.
-She has research interests in the areas of clergy health, hepatitis C, substance abuse, and integration of care within systems.
+She has research interests in the areas of positive mental health, clergy health, hepatitis C, and integration of care within systems.
 As someone trained in both clinical and community psychology, Rae Jean is interested in the impact of systems on individuals, and also in the environmental contexts experienced by individuals.
 Currently, Rae Jean is co-Principal Investigator of the Duke University Clergy Health Initiative, which seeks to understand and improve the health of United Methodist clergy in North Carolina, and includes a two-year holistic health intervention for clergy called Spirited Life.

 Skalski, L., Watt, M.H., MacFarlane, J.C., Proeschold-Bell, R.J., Stout, J.E., Sikkema, K. (2015).
 Mental health and substance use among patients in a North Carolina HIV clinic.
 North Carolina Medical Journal, 76, 148-155.
 DOI:10.18043/ncm.76.3.148.n

 Blouin, R., & Proeschold-Bell, R.J.
 (2015).
 Measuring stress in a clergy population: Lessons learned from cognitive interview testing of the Perceived Stress Scale with clergy.
 Research in the Social Scientific Study of Religion, 26, 141-154